-100 x (electricity purchased - electricity delivered)/electricity purchased demand in each of the network types.
+100 x (electricity supplied - electricity delivered)/electricity supplied feeding the high voltage network.
+The total peak demand is the maximum coincident demand in each of the network types.
 The total network peak demand is the maximum coincident demand of the distributor's network.

-Peak demand is calculated as the maximum coincident demand on each network type at the terminal stations feeding the sub-transmission network, and at the zone substations feeding the high voltage network.
-The total peak demand is the maximum coincident
+Peak demand is calculated as the maximum coincident demand on each network type at the terminal stations feeding the sub-transmission network, and at the zone substations